 During icy weather conditions, the local council should grit walkways, roads and pavements to make them safe for members of the public.
 If they fail to take such action and it results in you being injured following a slip on an icy pavement, you may be able to make a claim against the council.

-To find out if you are eligible to make a personal injury claim following a slip on ice or snow, you can request a call back using the contact form at the top of this page.
-A member of our team will call you back to discuss your accident and can let you know within minutes if you are entitled to pursue a compensation claim.
+To find out if you are eligible to make a personal injury claim following a slip on ice or snow, you can request a call back using the contact form at the top of this page or call free on 0800 678 1410.
+A friendly legal adviser will call you back to discuss your accident and can let you know within minutes if you are entitled to pursue a compensation claim.

 The dangers of slipping on an icy pavement